Oppian: Biography

 Oppian states that he is from 'the city of Hermes' and the 'city at the promontory of Sarpedon'.
 This has been supplemented by information from the biographies attached to medieval manuscripts, which state that his birthplace was Caesarea (now known as Anazarbus) or Corycus in Cilicia, or Corycus according to the Suda.
 All these cities were in the Roman province of Cilicia, in what is now southern Turkey.

-He composed a didactic poem in Greek hexameter on fishing (Ἁλιευτικά, Halieutiká).
+He composed a didactic poem in Greek hexameter on fishing: the Halieutica (Ἁλιευτικά, Halieutiká).
 It is about 3500 lines and bears a dedication to Marcus Aurelius and his son Commodus, placing it to the time of their joint rule (176-180 AD).

 A later didactic poem on hunting, the Cynegetica (Κυνηγετικά, Kynēgetiká), was also attributed to Oppian.
 For that reason, its anonymous poet is generally referred to as Pseudo-Oppian or Oppian of Apamea.
 Furthermore, a didactic poem on bird catching, Ixeutica (Ἰξευτικά, Ixeutiká), which now only survives in a prose paraphrase, was also attributed to Oppian in the manuscript tradition.
-The Ixeutica is now thought to describe a work composed by the Dionysus whom the Suda mention as the author of a treatise on rocks (Λιθιακά, Lithiaká).
+The Ixeutica is now thought to describe a work composed by the Dionysus mentioned by the Suda as the author of a treatise on rocks, Lithiaca (Λιθιακά, Lithiaká).
 A likely explanation for the attribution of all these works to Oppian is that the three didactic poems on hunting, fishing, and fowling were at some point circulated as a complementary trio.

-According to the anonymous biographies attached to the Byzantine manuscripts of the Halieutica, Oppian's father, having incurred the displeasure of a colleague of Marcus Aurelius named Lucius Verus by neglecting to pay his respects to him when he visited Rome, was banished to Malta.
-Oppian, who had accompanied his father into exile, returned after the death of Verus (AD 169) and presented his poems to Marcus Aurelius, who was so pleased with them that he gave the author a piece of gold for each line, took him into favour, and pardoned his father.
+According to the anonymous biographies attached to the Byzantine manuscripts of the Halieutica, Oppian's father, having incurred the displeasure of Marcus Aurelius's co-ruler Lucius Verus by neglecting to pay his respects to him when he visited Rome, was banished to Malta.
+Oppian, who had accompanied his father into exile, returned after the death of Verus (AD 169) and presented his poems to Aurelius, who was so pleased with them that he gave the author a piece of gold for each line, took him into favour, and pardoned his father.
 Oppian subsequently returned to his native country but died of the plague shortly afterwards at the early age of thirty.
 His contemporaries erected a statue in his honour, with an inscription which is still extant, containing a lament for his premature death and a eulogy of his precocious genius.